-The Juno archetype comes from Roman mythology, where Juno was the wife of Jupiter, the King of the Gods, and patron of the Roman Empire.
-Her marriage was not without problems – Jupiter cheated on Juno again and again, but despite that, she stayed loyal and faithful.
+The Juno archetype comes from Roman mythology.
+Juno was Jupiter’s wife, the King of the Gods, and patron of the Roman Empire.
+Their marriage was not without problems – Jupiter cheated on Juno again and again, but despite that, she stayed loyal and faithful.

-Let’s take a closer look at the Junonian themes and see what Juno really stands for.
-My research conducted on private clients and celebrities charts show a Juno closer linked to the 8th house of shared resources rather than to the 7th house of partnerships.
-And more important, Juno stands for the commitment to protect these shared resources – be it monetary resources, emotional resources, cultural resources, or life itself.
+My research conducted on private clients and celebrities charts shows that Juno is primarily linked to the 8th house of shared resources – rather than to the 7th house of partnerships.

 John Keynes, the founder of macroeconomics and the economic policies of governments, who advocated the use of fiscal and monetary policies to mitigate the effects of economic recession, has Juno conjunct MC.
-Economy and money as we know them today come from the work of an man with Juno on his MC.
+Economy and money as we know them today come from the work of a man with Juno on his MC.

-The famous actor Jeremy Irons made a remark few years ago worth of his Juno conjunct MC in Aries.
+The famous actor Jeremy Irons made a remark a few years ago worth of his Juno conjunct MC in Aries.
 He basically opposed gay marriage on the grounds that it could ‘debase’ marital law, suggesting it could be manipulated to allow fathers to pass on their estates to their sons without being taxed, because he supposed incest laws would not apply to men.
 Talk about shared resources!

 Emanuel Macron, the president of France has Juno conjunct Sun.
-At the age of 17 he promised his then 40-years-old drama teacher to marry her.
+At the age of 17, he promised his then 40-years-old drama teacher to marry her.
 He kept his word.

 Eva Peron, the first lady of Argentina, who got the official title “Spiritual leader of the nation” had as well Juno conjunct IC.
-Tom Cruise, known for his commitment to scientology has the Sun Juno conjunction in Cancer.
+Tom Cruise, known for his commitment to Scientology has the Sun Juno conjunction in Cancer.

 Juno shows very often in the chart of celebrities known for their social activism: Jane Fonda (Juno conjunct MC in Scorpio), Woopy Goldberg (Juno conjunct MC in Sagittarius) or George Clooney (Juno conjunct ascendant in Pisces), who is known not only for his activism, but especially for his wife’s activism, who is a human rights barrister.